Tinner Hill: Welcome to Tinner Hill Mural

-Painted in strikingly vibrant tones by local artist Bryan King, the mural depicts influential civil rights, business, cultural, and educational figures and early residents of the historically segregated Tinner Hill neighborhood.
+Painted in vibrant tones by local artist Bryan King, the Welcome to Tinner Hill Mural depicts influential civil rights, business, cultural, and educational figures and early residents of the historically segregated Tinner Hill neighborhood.

 Reference include the Tinner Hill Arch, the community churches and ministers, the Falls Church Colored School, founding community leaders Joseph Tinner, Dr. E.B.
 Henderson, and educators Mary Ellen Henderson and Lola Saunders.
 In the background, a wayfaring arrow points to the Tinner Hill Historic site which is up the hill to the left.

-The importance of knowing our history
+Tinner Hill Heritage Foundation

-Interest in TInner Hill history was reinvigorated with the founding of the Tinner Hill Heritage Foundation, Inc, in 1997.
+The Tinner Hill Heritage Foundation, founded in 1997 and located at 114 Tinner Hill Road, is an organization dedicated to maintaining Tinner Hill History.
 The Foundation is responsible for building monuments, conducting oral histories, painting murals, constructing a heritage trail, and erecting historic markers in the area.
 The Foundation successfully encouraged the local school system to name its middle school for Mary Ellen Henderson, the principal of the Falls Church Colored School.
-The Foundation also hosts an annual music festival to entertain and help carry our message of community well being here in Falls Church.
+The Foundation also hosts an annual music festival to entertain and carry its message of community well being in Falls Church.